Keterabiud/alchemists-quill/README.md

-# alchemists-quill
+# Keter Aether
-Transform modern prose into Shakespearean, Victorian, Poe-esque, and Romantic verse.
-An AI-powered writing tool for poets, playwrights, and dreamers.
+Turn everyday words into Shakespearean, Victorian, Poe-esque, Romantic, Gen Z, or Kiswahili verse. ✨ An AI-powered writing tool for poets, playwrights, and dreamers.